swatalla/swatalla/README.md

-I am a Physics & Astronomy Ph.D. candidate at the University of North Carolina at Chapel Hill.
+I am a Physics & Astronomy Ph.D. student at the University of North Carolina at Chapel Hill.

 <!---
 swatalla/swatalla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.